Eurasian beaver

 Castor fiber

 Beavers are excellent swimmers and dive for periods of five to six minutes, using their broad, flattened tail as a rudder.
 They burrow into the bank or use existing holes for dens (called lodges), which have entrances below the water level.
 If there are no suitable banks, lodges are built from branches, soil and woody debris.
-In addition, beavers construct dams, creating floodplains that extend the protection around their lodge and provide increased opportunities to forage.

 Head-body length: 75 – 90cm